Graduate Student Orientation

 Arriving on Campus

 Enroll in courses within the first three weeks of the academic term via Student Center.
-Open enrollment begins on 20 August.
+Open enrollment begins on the 26 of August, 2021 for graduate/professional students.
 You must be registered each semester until you finish your degree or withdraw from the program.

 The Office of the University Registrar determines student registration status.
 To be considered a registered student by the University, you must: